alexkurowski/solo-toolkit/README.md

 Code blocks with only spaces (e.g. `` ` ` ``) will be rendered as a blank space with a set width.
 Useful when you need a table-like formatting without an actual table.

-Example of a formatted stats counter:
+Example of formatted stats with dynamic counters:

 ```markdown
 Wounds ` ` `1`